The Chad myth

 Women were promised emancipation through sexual liberation, but post-1968 mating morality has primarily benefitted the small number of men with high short-term mate value.

-Widespread polygyny is the default mode of humanity, but until recently Christianity had done a good job in curtailing it, bringing stability to society:
+Widespread polygyny is the default mode of humanity, but until recently, Christianity did a good job of curtailing it, bringing stability to society:

-The early-second-millennium Church’s imposition of life-long monogamy restrained Homo sapiens’ bias for polygyny and hindered women from channeling mating opportunities predominantly to the highest-value men (Larsen, 2022, 2023b).
+The early-second-millennium Church’s imposition of life-long monogamy restrained Homo sapiens’ bias for polygyny and hindered women from channeling mating opportunities predominantly to the highest-value men.

-Red pillers will often try to sell you the secrets to joining them in the ranks of the sexual elite (e.g. alpha male courses, crypto schemes, etc.).
-Black pillers will generally argue that it’s a futile effort as this elite class is determined by physical attractiveness, which they will often use the term ‘genes’ as a synonym for to emphasize its largely fixed nature, though of course there is also a term they have popularized—‘looksmaxxing’—which does imply aesthetic self-improvement can be worth pursuing.
+Red pillers will often try to promise you the secrets to joining the ranks of the sexual elite through alpha male courses, crypto schemes, etc. Black pillers, in contrast, will argue that such efforts are futile, as this elite class is determined by physical attractiveness, which they often refer to as ‘genes’ to emphasize its fixed nature.
+That said, the community also popularized the term looksmaxxing, suggesting that aesthetic self-improvement can still be worth pursuing.

 Specifically, it is increasingly common for a minority of men to engage in casual sex and open relationships with many women.
 Data from the 2011–2013 National Survey of Family Growth, a U.S. household survey focusing on sexual and reproductive health, attests to these perceived grievances: compared to a decade earlier, men overall had the same median number of sex partners in 2013.
 However, the top 20% of men reported a 25% increase in sexual partners.
 This increase was even more dramatic among the top 5% of men, for whom the number of sexual partners increased by 38%.
 Thus, while the amount of male sex that was had was unchanged, more of the sex was consolidated into ‘extra sex’ for the top 5-20% of men.